aprilprchal/CSC210_F20/labs/Lab5_LinkedLists/README.md

 3. Before lab on October 20th, submit the one version (only one of you submits it).

 4. EACH member complete this Google Form after you submit the lab.
-It asks you about everyone's contribution to the lab (to be posted).
+It asks you about everyone's contribution to the lab. https://forms.gle/P84zg1J2HJ9yvd5c7